choderalab/SAMPL6_logP_ref_calc/README.md

 ## Manifest

 - `dry_octanol_GAFF_tip3p/` - This directory contains files related to YANK calculations of dry octanol and water phases, with GAFF forcefiled and TIP3P water model.
+- `dry_octanol_SMIRNOFF_tip3p/` - This directory contains files related to YANK calculations of dry octanol and water phases, with SMIRNOFF forcefiled and TIP3P water model.

 ## Contributors